Quick icebreakers for online meetings (that don’t suck)

 For example:

-- A luxury service that brings calming beverages and soft rabbits to your car, when you’re stuck in a traffic jam
+2. a luxury service that brings calming beverages and soft rabbits to your car, when you’re stuck in a traffic jam

 I either do this as shoutout the answer or in smaller breakout groups with a chance to share back.